ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/elasticsearch/elasticsearch.md

 ~]# yum install java
 ```
 #### Elasticsearch Repository Setup
-Create a file called elasticsearch.repo in the /etc/yum.repos.d/ directory
+Create a file called elasticsearch.repo in the /etc/yum.repos.d/ directory and include the below.
+If you wish for ElasticSearch v7 then replace all instances of '6' with 7.

 ```bash
 ~]# vim /etc/yum.repos.d/elasticsearch.repo